Emotionally focused therapy: Efficacy

 Johnson, Greenberg, and many of their colleagues have spent their long careers as academic researchers publishing the results of empirical studies of various forms of EFT.

 The American Psychological Association considers emotion-focused therapy for individuals to be an empirically supported treatment for depression.
 Studies have suggested that it is effective in the treatment of depression, interpersonal problems, trauma, and avoidant personality disorder.

 Practitioners of EFT have claimed that studies have consistently shown clinically significant improvement post therapy.
 Studies, again mostly by EFT practitioners, have suggested that emotionally focused therapy for couples is an effective way to restructure distressed couple relationships into safe and secure bonds with long-lasting results.
 Johnson, Hunsley, Greenberg & Schindler (1999) conducted a meta-analysis of the four most rigorous outcome studies before 2000 and concluded that the original nine-step, three-stage emotionally focused therapy approach to couples therapy had a larger effect size than any other couple intervention had achieved to date, but this meta-analysis was later harshly criticized by psychologist James C. Coyne, who called it "a poor quality meta-analysis of what should have been left as pilot studies conducted by promoters of a therapy in their own lab".
 A study with an fMRI component conducted in collaboration with American neuroscientist Jim Coan suggested that emotionally focused couples therapy reduces the brain's response to threat in the presence of a romantic partner; this study was also criticized by Coyne.

+A 2019 meta-analysis on EFT effectiveness for couples therapy concluded that the approach significantly improves relationship satisfaction, with these improvements being sustained for up to two years at follow-up.